USS Comstock (LSD 45) underway in the western Pacific Ocean

-PACIFIC OCEAN (July 1, 2020) - Seaman Abram Karnthong, bottom, from Antioch, Calif., conducts routine maintenance on a lifeline with Seaman Yafeg Lugo Marquez, from San Diego, aboard the amphibious dock landing ship USS Comstock (LSD 45).
+PACIFIC OCEAN (July 2, 2020) Culinary Specialist Seaman Zuniga Larreynaga, from Lynn, Mass., chops onion stems in the galley aboard the amphibious dock landing ship USS Comstock (LSD 45).
 Comstock is underway in the western Pacific Ocean conducting routine operations.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Jeffery L. Southerland/Released)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Jeffery L. Southerland)

 |Date Taken: